Switzerland - Central Authority (Art. 2) and practical information

 • - Dans certaines procédures, les droits de refus de témoigner ne s'appliquent pas, notamment dans les affaires de droit de la famille concernant les enfants: Art.
 296 CPC

-• Secret professionnel: code pénal suisse art.
+• Secret professionnel: Code pénal suisse art.
 321, qui dispose toutefois que demeurent réservées les dispositions fédérales ou cantonales statuant une obligation de renseigner une autorité ou de témoigner en justice.

 • Protection des sources: Code pénal suisse art.
 28a.